Yaque del Norte River: Course

 The source of the Yaque del Norte is at an elevation of 2,580 metres, on the Pico del Yaque mountain, in the central part of the Cordillera Central mountain range.
 There, the river is called Los Guanos or Río de la Derecha ("River to the Right").
 The name Yaque del Norte is used only when it is joined by another small river, Los Tablones or Río de la Izquierda ("River to the Left") in Manabao, to the west of Jarabacoa, at an elevation of 900 m.

-From Manabao, the river flows to the east, through the northwestern part of La Vega province.
-When it gets to Jarabacoa, it turns to the north, to the Santiago.
+From Manabao, the river flows to the east, through the northwestern part of La Vega Province.
+When it gets to Jarabacoa, it turns to the north, to Santiago Province.
 The Jimenoa river joins it at Jarabacoa.

 In Santiago de los Caballeros, the river turns to the northwest and flows by the Yaque del Norte Valley, the western part of the Cibao Valley.

 Its mouth is on Monte Cristi Bay, just to the south of the city of Monte Cristi, and empties into the Atlantic Ocean.